ucsd-ml-arts/generative-audio-yudididi/README.md

-# Project 3 Voice of China
+# Project 3 Melody of China

 Yudi Wang, yuw043@ucsd.edu

 ## Abstract

-Nowadays young people in China feel that music contains traditional chinese element are super attractive.
-In this project, I'll use the GANSynth algorithm to generate melody containning the favor of traditional chinese based on the chinese country music.
-First we will use python scrapy package to grasp the midi dataset we need, then we will try three method: 1)use CNN+LSTM; 2)Use GANSynth; 3) Use wavegan; to generate music.
+Traditional chinese music are quite different from the classic music by both the instruments and the rhythm.
+Nowadays young people in China feel that music contains traditional chinese element are extremely attractive.
+In this project, I'll use the GANSynth algorithm to generate traditional chinese country melody.
+The biggest obstacle should be the collection of dataset.
+Since I'd like to generate long piece, training based on the midi dataset should be better.
+However, there exists no suitable chinese traditional midi dataset that we can directly use.
+Thus, first I will use python scrapy package to grasp the midi dataset from the related website, then we will try three method: 1)use CNN+LSTM; 2)Use GANSynth; 3) Use wavegan; to generate music.

 ## Model/Data

 Data

 https://github.com/lukewys/Guqin-Dataset#%E5%8F%A4%E7%90%B4%E6%95%B0%E6%8D%AE%E9%9B%86

 https://kern.humdrum.org/cgi-bin/browse?l=essen/asia/china/han

 Briefly describe the files that are included with your repository: